-Our new baby boy was born mid-September, with a normal delivery, but after a couple days in hospital, struggling to feed, we learned he had a cleft palate.
+Our new baby boy was born mid-September, with a normal delivery, but after a couple days in the hospital, struggling to feed, we learned he has a cleft palate.

-It’s only visible when he has his mouth open, but you can see a vaulted arch, reaching into the roof of his mouth, in place of a weird dangly uvula.
+The palate is only visible when he has his mouth open, where you can see a vaulted arch, reaching into the roof of his mouth, in place of a weird dangly uvula.
 Learning this attribute of our brand new person affected my wife and me in entirely different ways.
-For me the characteristic was purely a pragmatic issue meaning that we would have to feed, and store him differently.
+For me the characteristic was purely a pragmatic issue meaning that we would have to feed and store him differently.
 Babies with cleft palates, and therefore no partition between their nose and mouth, are not able to suck, and because of potential breathing difficulties, they have to be laid to sleep on their side.
 My wife’s reaction was one of guilt, having been the one to have physically supervised his in utero development, and therefore felt her actions may have attributed to this diversion of expectation.
-Not a drop of alcohol, nor a ground of caffeine had passed her lips since last Boxing Day, when we got that second line.
-The blasé, unfeeling inquiry as to whether my wife had had the dreaded amniocentesis, in order to pre-diagnose likely chromosomal abnormalities in pregnancy.
+Not a drop of alcohol, nor a ground of caffeine had passed her lips since last Boxing Day when we got that second line.
+The blasé, unfeeling inquiry as to whether my wife had had the dreaded amniocentesis, in order to pre-diagnose likely chromosomal abnormalities in pregnancy, didn’t help her feel any better.
 She had not, and only heard the question as an accusation, “you’re approaching 40 and are probably too old to have a healthy baby, your eggs are probably just old” which didn’t really help.
 And again she felt robbed of the opportunity to breastfeed her baby, as baby #1 had a tongue tie they didn’t fix until he’d lost the breastfeeding reflex.

-From their assessment the consultants decided our boy’s cleft palate, apparently small chin, wider than usually spaced eyes, and low set ears were clear indications of some sort of chromosomal abnormalities.
-These characteristics can indicate a broad range of syndromes that includes Down’s syndrome, Pierre Robin sequence (apparently the most likely in our case), all the way to horrific conditions that are heartbreakingly bracketed as “incompatible with life”.
+From their assessment, the consultants decided our boy’s cleft palate, apparently small chin, wider than usually spaced eyes, and low set ears were clear indications of some sort of chromosomal abnormalities.
+These characteristics can indicate a broad range of syndromes that include Down’s syndrome, Pierre Robin sequence (apparently the most likely in our case), all the way to horrific conditions that are heartbreakingly bracketed as “incompatible with life”.
 Bloods would need to be taken and we would be called back to discuss their findings in 6-8 weeks.
-And that alone really puts a dampener on a brand new life, and all the hopes, dreams and aspirations that come with it.
+That alone really puts a dampener on a brand new life and all the hopes, dreams and aspirations that come with it.

-Of course out hearts shattered and we braced for the worst.
+Of course, our hearts shattered and we braced for the worst.
 I took solace in the fact that the little boy we had before us didn’t appear to be suffering in any way, and signals suggested he was a pretty chilled out little dude.